-In this year’s Special Screenings, Waad Al Kateab and Edward Watts’s film For Sama will also be screened.
+In this years Special Screenings, Waad Al Kateab and Edward Watts’s film For Sama will be screened.

-In the Official Selection of short films category, Palestinian feature Ambience by Wisam Al Jafari is the only regional title to be included in Cinefondation.
+In the Official Selection of short films category, Palestinian feature Ambience by Wisam Al Jafari is only regional title included in the Cinefondation.